noemihuckins/Latin102/quiz2.md

 > case: dative because Eurytion serves as the indirect object Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
 > Eurytion, whose brothers were centaurs, expected to marry Deianira.
-> relative pronoun: qui
+> relative pronoun: qui❌
 > antecedant: Eurytion nominative singular,
 > gender and number: masculine singular
-> case: nominative because Eurytion is the subject of the sentence Nessus tried to rape Deianira.
+> case: nominative because Eurytion is the subject of the sentence❌ Nessus tried to rape Deianira.
 Hercules killed Nessus.
-> Nessus, who was killed by Hercules, tried to rape Deianira.
+> Nessus, who was killed by Hercules❌, tried to rape Deianira.
-> relative pronoun: qui
+> relative pronoun: qui❌
 > antecedant: Nessus nominative singular, Nessus
 > gender and number: masculine singular
 > case: nominative because Nessus is the subject of the sentence